 Back in the late 80’s Bo Knows ads featured my favorite athlete, Bo Jackson, whose seemingly superhuman feats awed both baseball and football fans for years: Bo could do anything.

 But saying “Lord knows” (2Pe 2:9) seems like such an understatement … His understanding is infinite.
 (Ps 147:5)

-YHWH is both omnipotent and omniscient; infinite power, infinite knowledge, infinite wisdom.
+YHWH is omnipresent, omnipotent and omniscient: infinitely present in all places at all times, infinitely powerful, infinite in knowledge and wisdom.
 (Is 40:28) How can He try? or learn, or hope or grow?
 We can’t measure anything about Him.
 Saying He “knows how” suggests He developed a capability or acquired a challenging skill … an anthropomorphism that just won’t fly; He’s infinitely infinite.

 God has always known everything about everything (Ac 15:18), so saying “the Lord knoweth how to deliver the godly out of temptations, and to reserve the unjust unto the day of judgment to be punished” (2Pe 2:9) is indeed stating the obvious.
 But it’s evidently an obviousness worth pondering.

 God knows how … knows how to deliver the godly, those that are becoming more and more like Himself, out of temptations: He doesn’t spare us life’s trials and testings but forms us into His likeness through them.
 God knows how … and He does it with style.
 We count it all joy to be His workmanship (Ep 2:10), growing stronger under His loving hand and watchful eye through all our difficulties.
 (Ja 1:2-3)